MoranggNormal/coopers_wordpress/README.md

 Currently can be accessed at: [coopers.epeixoto.dev](https://coopers.epeixoto.dev)

-Credencials for Admin Panel will be shared with the Cooper evaluators via private chat
+Credencials for Admin Panel will be shared with Coopers' evaluators via private chat

 Features includes: